101 Cooking For Two

 Blue ribbon divider used for visual effect

-This quick and easy recipe uses soy sauce, garlic, Worcestershire sauce, and a few other pantry ingredients to have the best juicy steak at home in less than an hour.
+This homemade steak marinade uses soy sauce, lemon juice, Worcestershire sauce, and other pantry ingredients to have the best juicy steak at home in less than an hour.

 1. In a 1-gallon zip lock bag or airtight container, combine soy sauce, olive oil, lemon juice, Worcestershire sauce, and other spices.

-2. Add the steaks to the bag, squeeze the air out of the bake, seal, and coat well.
-Refrigerate for 30 minutes, but 2 to 8 hours should be fine.
+3. Add the steaks to the bag, squeeze the air out, seal, and coat well.
+Refrigerate for 30 minutes, but 2 to 4 hours will tenderize.

-As little as 20 to 30 minutes will transfer lots of taste to your steaks, and two hours will get most of the flavor and tenderness effect.
+As little as 20 to 30 minutes will transfer lots of taste to your steaks, and two to four hours will get most of the flavor and tenderness effect.

-Up to 8 hours is fine; some recommend up to 24 hours.
+Up to 8 hours is fine but not needed; some sites recommend up to 24 hours.
 But the lemon juice and Worcestershire sauce with vinegar can affect the texture if marinaded for over 8 hours.

 Don't forget to refrigerate for food safety.